 United℠ Explorer Card

-This card offers a generous sign-up bonus of 60,000 bonus miles when you spend $3,000 within the first three months of opening your account.
-Plus, an additional 10,000 bonus miles after you spend $6,000 in the first 6 months.
+This card offers a sign-up bonus of 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open.
+Plus, an additional 25,000 bonus miles after you spend $10,000 in the first 6 months.
 The Explorer Card comes with no annual fee for the first year ($95 after that) and includes great perks like a free checked bag for yourself and an up to $100 credit every four years to cover the cost of a Global Entry or TSA Precheck application.

 United Club℠ Infinite Card

 This premium airline credit card includes membership in the United Club, which gets you access to United’s exclusive line of airport lounges.
-Though the card charges a $525 annual fee, it offers a whopping 100,000-point sign-up bonus if you spend $5,000 in the first 3 months, as well as an impressive rewards rate on travel purchases both with United and outside the airline.
+Earn 75,000 bonus miles after you spend $3,000 on purchases in the first 3 months from account opening.
+That could be a worthwhile trial run considering its impressive rewards rate on travel purchases both with United and outside the airline.

 United℠ Business Card